-If something is filed that is either not required or not authorised, The registrar of companies may be able to remove documents or material filed that’s either not required or not authorised.
-This however is at their discretion proving you have met certain tests.
+If something is filed that is either not required or not authorised, the Registrar of Companies may be able to remove documents or material filed that is either not required or not authorised.
+This however is at their discretion and if certain tests are met.
 For example if the unnecessary material can be separated from the rest of the document, then the registrar can remove using their ‘administrative removal’ powers.

 The ability to remove or correct certain documents is useful, but still rather overly complicated.
-It would certainly be helpful if Companies House simplified some of the processes to avoid confusion for those searching company records.
+It would be helpful if Companies House simplified some of the processes to avoid confusion for those searching company records.
+However, there are a variety of option available to make sure your company record is up to date.

-There are a variety of options available to make sure your company record is up to date so if you need help or have any questions please do not hesitate to contact us.
+If you need help or have any questions on correcting a company record error, please do not hesitate to contact us.